Discover more from time spent offline

 Should you delete social media?

 When I was 21, I asked the wrong question: Should I delete social media?
-My reasons were plenty: rescue my attention, stop social comparison, connect with people deeper, blah, blah, blah.
-You know, the usual.
-And so, after some contemplation, learning about the attention economy, and getting angry enough at social media, I deleted Twitter in 2017, and spent three years blissfully disconnected from it all.
+My reasons were plenty; rescue my attention, stop social comparison, connect with people deeper, blah, blah, blah— you know, the usual.
+After some contemplation, learning more about the attention economy, and getting angry enough at social media and Big Data, I deleted social media in 2017 and spent three years blissfully away from it all.
 Then, I got hooked on Reddit.

-Instead of sharing a book I’m reading this week, I want to urge you, if you don’t already, to read more fiction, specifically, stories set in a different time, place, reality.
+Instead of a book I’m reading this week, I want to urge you, if you don’t already, to read more fiction; specifically stories set in a different time, place, reality.
 To be understood, we must understand first.
 A few recommendation: The Thing Around Your Neck, Say You’re One of Them, Caging Skies, and The Color Purple.

 Should you delete Tik Tok?
-Yes, we gotta draw the line somewhere.
-Why Tik Tok Is Harmful is a 6-minute video on two important reasons for deleting Tik Tok: excessive stimulation and waste of time.
-Enjoy!
+Yes.
+We gotta draw the line somewhere.
+Why Tik Tok Is Harmful is a short video on two important reasons for deleting Tik Tok: excessive stimulation and waste of time.

 — John Irving